Privacy Policies are desired and required everywhere. And there are numerous reasons for that, varying from moral to legal ones.

-5. To make more money.
+5. To make more profit and money.

 Similarly, by staying on the safe side and providing users with what would make them feel secure and protected, you automatically increase your assets.
 Research has shown that if you are honest and upfront with visitors, many more of them will do what you want them to do.